CSCfi/csc-user-guide/docs/data/sensitive-data/choose-a-service.md

 To begin, select a service below and refer to the 'Start Here' section of the user guide for detailed instructions.

 ## Services for processing sensitive data
 For processing research data.
-Note: not suitable for register data processing [See bellow](#services-for-secondary-use-of-health-and-social-data).
+Note: not suitable for secondary use data processing [See bellow](#services-for-secondary-use-of-health-and-social-data).

 [![Short info about SD Connect.](./images/introduction/SD_ChooseService_SDConnect.svg 'SD Connect'){ aria-description="SD Connect For researcher: Web based service for storing and sharing data.
 Automated data encryption (< 1 GB).
 Suitable for any data format and research field.
 Data stored in Finland.
 Command line interface available (advanced).
 Activate SD Connect in your MyCSC portal." }](sd_connect.md)
 [![Short info about SD Desktop.](./images/introduction/SD_ChooseService_SDDesktop.svg 'SD Desktop'){ aria-description="SD Desktop For researcher: Web based service for creating private workspaces for data analysis.
 Supports any research field, (only open source softwares available).
 Customization supported by service-desk or available via containers (advanced only).
 Activate SD Desktop in your MyCSC portal." }](sd_desktop.md)